You may need to give HMRC extra information to support your application.

 - energy products such as hydrocarbon oils

-Under this scheme you can’t hold or dispatch excise goods in duty suspension.
-Once you’ve been approved as a Temporary Registered Consignee you’ll need to get a Temporary Consignment Authorisation number (TCA) from HMRC before you receive any goods.
+Under this scheme you cannot hold or dispatch excise goods in duty suspension.
+Once you’ve been approved as a Temporary Registered Consignee you’ll need to get a Temporary Consignment Authorisation (TCA) number from HMRC before you receive any goods.

 If you want to receive consignments more often you should apply to become a Registered Consignee.

 Read Notice 204A before trying to fill in the application.

 Submit your application at least 45 working days before you intend to apply for a TCA.